MilanKacar/milankacar.github.io/_posts/2025-1-22-blog-114-map-of-highest-peak.md

 tags: [Array, Breadth-First Search, Matrix]
 ---

-Here’s the requested blog post draft for LeetCode problem **#1765: Map of Highest Peak**! 🗺️🏔️ Let's dive in! 🚀

----

-# 🗺️ Map of Highest Peak 🌊🌄

 Assigning heights to a matrix may sound straightforward, but this problem adds a fun twist with rules that require thought and logic! 🤔 Let's explore this engaging problem with examples, solutions, and walkthroughs! 💡